RubenSouza/Beecrowd/readme.md

+# Becrowd / Uri Online Judge Solutions

-Welcome to my github, here you will encounter all my Beecrowd resolutions.
+Welcome to my github, here you will encounter all my Beecrowd solutions.